FilipDominec/python-meep-utils/README.md

 ## Introduction
-MEEP is an implementation of the FDTD algorithm, widely used to compute the propagation of electromagnetic waves.
-During my PhD studies, I used it intensively for simulations of metamaterials, photonic crystals and many other studies.
+MEEP is an implementation of the FDTD algorithm, which simulates the propagation of electromagnetic waves.
+During my PhD studies, I used it intensively for simulations of metamaterials, photonic crystals and many other problems.

 Unlike many commercial packages, the simulation has to be *programmed*; MEEP is a library accessible from C/C++, Scheme or Python.
 I chose to write my simulations using Python, as it has powerful modules and is widely used